Kagweitis/simple-app/README.md

 ## Decisions, Assumptions, and Challenges Faced
 **Decisions**
 - Containerization: Docker was chosen for easy portability and consistent deployment.
+- The jar file build config was outlined in the Dockerfile to facilitate easy building by the Github actions workflow
+- Github secrets were used for security

 **Assumptions**
 - The host machine has a stable internet connection for Docker image pulls and Minikube setup.